atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 ### Database Master Password

-'jira_db_master_password' sets the password for the RDS master user.
+`jira_db_master_password` sets the password for the RDS master user.
 If you do not specify a value, a random password will be generated.

 ```terraform
 jira_db_master_password = "<DB_MASTER_PASSWORD>"   # default value is null